vanjac/three/README.md

 Try navigating to the root of this repository and typing `python3 three.py gameDirTemplate 1 -edit`.
 If a window appears with green and blue lines and some text at the bottom, it worked.

+You should keep the terminal window that you used to start three open.
+It is used for messages and errors.

 ## Controls

 ### General